kuberlab/docs/docs/index.md

 ![](img/quickstart/version_select.png)

 6. The last step of template installation shows the configuration.
-There is not need to modify anything here.
+There is no need to modify anything here.
 Click 'Install'.

 ![](img/quickstart/config.png)